andrew/ultimate-awesome/README.md

 - [awesome-automotive](https://github.com/Marcin214/awesome-automotive) - A curated list of delightful and free automotive engineering resources, looking for contributors ❗.
 - [Awesome-TimeSeries-SpatioTemporal-LM-LLM](https://github.com/qingsongedu/Awesome-TimeSeries-SpatioTemporal-LM-LLM) - A professional list on Large (Language) Models and Foundation Models (LLM, LM, FM) for Time Series, Spatiotemporal, and Event Data.
 - [awesome-tech-videos](https://github.com/lucasviola/awesome-tech-videos) - :tv: A curated list of tech conferences from YouTube, vimeo, etc for us to get inspired ;).
-- [awesome-startpage](https://github.com/jnmcfly/awesome-startpage) - This is a carefully compiled list of remarkable projects with the focus on startpages.
 - [awesome-conferences](https://github.com/RichardLitt/awesome-conferences) - :ticket: A list of awesome conferences.
 - [macos-apps](https://github.com/learn-anything/macos-apps) - Awesome macOS apps.
 - [awesome-standard-notes](https://github.com/jonhadfield/awesome-standard-notes) - A curated list of tools and information relating to Standard Notes.